 I had the distinct pleasure of trying three civil jury trials before Judge Palazuelos.
 She was always prepared and had a firm grasp on even the most complicated factual and legal issues, while remaining open to listening to other perspectives.
 She is respectful, fair and calm, but don’t be fooled by her calm demeanor—Judge Palazuelos can be very persuasive and is well equipped to handle a variety of disputes.

-- Trial Laywer at a Top-Ranked Civil Litigation Firm
+- Trial Lawyer at a Top-Ranked Civil Litigation Firm

 Hon.
 Yvette M. Palazuelos, Ret.